 Another important aspect warranting discussion is the closure under coupling property of complex systems.
 The DEVS levels of system specification are closed under coupling, i.e. the behavior of a coupled DEVS can be specified as an atomic DEVS.
 This property helps build hierarchical complex systems and the current DEVS formalism is positioned to support weak emergence, whereby the emergent behavior can be reduced to lower level behavior of the constituent components of the system.
 In order to display strong emergence, what is needed is an extension of "closure under coupling" property of CAS such that the novel emergent behavior that is irreducible to the constituent components can be accommodated.
-This implies that the new observed behaviors (or emergents) that are not part of the system (at Level L{n-1}) be made available as observers at a higher level of hierarchy at Level L_n , become "acquired" behavior student configure the Macro-DEVS behavior specification to incorporate the new abstraction and concepts as provided by the observers at L_n .
+This implies that the new observed behaviors (or emergents) that are not part of the system (at Level Ln-1) be made available as observers at a higher level of hierarchy at Level Ln, become "acquired" behaviors at Level Ln.
+Such acquired behavior should then reconfigure the Macro-DEVS behavior specification to incorporate the new abstraction and concepts as provided by the observers at Ln.
 Formal analysis of strong emergence and the corresponding closure under coupling property in DEVS CAS formalism is left for future work.